search ]

 Tools and Resources to Monitor E-E-A-T

-While E-E-A-T isn’t directly measurable, these tools help you evaluate signals that contribute to your site’s perceived expertise and trustworthiness.
+While E-E-A-T isn’t directly measurable, these tools help you evaluate signals that contribute to your site’s perceived expertise and trustworthiness:

 • Google Search Console: Monitor performance, impressions, and content coverage.
+Watch for drops after core updates – they may indicate E-E-A-T issues.

 • Content audits: Identify thin or outdated content that lacks authority or trust signals.